icon

 • If using a pre-set therapy mode, select the mode you desire.

-• If not using a mode or need to slightly adjust it, select your desired pulse width and rate.
+• If you are not using a mode or need to adjust it slightly, select your desired pulse width and rate.

 • Set the timer if possible.

-• If using the TENS unit for the first time, be sure to adjust the intensity, mode, and pulse width and rate until reaching optimal pain relief.
+• If you use the TENS unit for the first time, adjust the intensity, mode, and pulse width.
+Change the pulse rate until you find the best pain relief.

 How to Place TENS Unit Electrodes